WojciechMatuszewski/programming-notes/aws/serverless/monitoring.md

 You could try using _EMF_ and instrumenting with `performance.now` within the handler of the function.
 While this might be what you want, you have to take into consideration, that this method will not capture the _init phase_ of your lambda function.
 Another solution would be to write a **custom _extension_**.
 With this you have access to the `init` phase (can be notified of it).

+## Metrics math

+This feature allows you to create metric out of multiple other metrics.
+You have _functions_ at your disposal.
+You can reduce the costs by combining _AWS native_ metrics into 1 custom metric.

+## Composite alarms

+This alarms are based on other alarms.
+For example you might have 2 alarms on your EC2 instance.
+One for CPU Utilization and one for Memory Utilization.
+With composite alarms, you can fire an SNS notification if CPU Utilization is at X and Memory Utilization is at Y.